emxelux/Enroute-AI/README.md

-# TripMate - AI Travel Planner Agent
+# Enroute-AI - AI Travel Planner Agent

 ## How to run?